Peony Park: Segregation policies

 The park was strictly segregated until 1963.
 Earlier, in 1955, the State of Nebraska took Peony Park to district court over its segregated swimming policy.
 In State of Nebraska v.
 Peony Park, the court found that under Nebraska Civil Rights Law, Peony Park discriminated against African American swimmers at the Amateur Athletic Union Swimming Meet held at the park on August 27, 1955.
 During that event, two African American participants were barred from the meet because Peony Park barred them from pool.
 On September 7, 1955, the court fined Peony Park $50 and costs of the trial.
 Additional civil suits were settled out of court.

-Continuing racial tension in Omaha led to youth activists leading protests which brought down the color barrier at the park and added to the civil rights movement in the city.Calloway, B.W. and Smith, A.N.
-(1998) Visions of Freedom on the Great Plains: An Illustrated History of African Americans.
-Donning Company.
+Continuing racial tension in Omaha led to youth activists leading protests which brought down the color barrier at the park and added to the civil rights movement in the city.
 The Omaha Star newspaper made a name for itself during this period, mixing "light news" and entertainment with articles about the incident, segregationist policies around the city and the ongoing trial.

 Amusements

 Soon after its founding, the private park included a beer garden and ballroom.
 Little changed after a swimming pool was added in 1926, until the 1970s when the park added its first serious amusement rides, including a roller coaster and other, more standard fare including the "Seven Swings," Wonderland, and the Galaxy roller coaster.
+Among the rides as of the mid-1980s was a Scrambler that was enclosed within a building, allowing a light show to be incorporated into the ride.